ConservationColorado/.github/profile/README.md

 and engagement on environmental issues.
 [You can learn more about our mission by clicking here.](https://conservationco.org/our-mission/)

-## Learn more about our technology in our work
+## Learn more how we use technology in our work

-__[Have a look at our technology blog, tech.conservationco.org](https://tech.conservationco.org)__ to learn more about how we solve problems within the organization using software engineering and technology!
+__[Have a look at our technology blog, tech.conservationco.org](https://tech.conservationco.org)__ to learn more about how we solve problems within the organization using software development and technology!

 ## Work with us!